Quantum Computation for Periodic Solids in Second Quantization: Methodology

 with matrix elements:

 and

 which satisfy the following relations:

 This is due to the fact that Wannier functions obey Eq.~\eqref{eq: Wannier symmetry}.
-In this paper we don't construct Wannier functions from Bloch orbitals but rather choose natural atomic orbitals in the supercell calculations.
+In this paper we don't construct Wannier functions from Bloch orbitals but rather choose natural atomic orbitals in the supercell calculations~(see Section~\ref{subsec: classical_computational_details} for computational details).
 Since the two-body term is real, it satisfies Eq.~\eqref{eq: g_8fold}.
 The composite index from Sec.~\ref{sec:HamPeriodicSys} indicates both band and unit cell indices, $p=(\tR, j)$, $q=(\tT, j)$, $r=(\tR', l)$, $s=(\tT', m)$.